 Jalan Jelutong is a major road that used to be the main throughway connecting Georgetown to the airport in Bayan Lepas before the Lim Chong Eu Expressway was built.
 A number of Rapid Penang buses pass by the market, which are mentioned on my friend Tim’s excellent Penang blog.

 From Komptar, taking the bus takes about an hour.
-If you’re traveling with friends, a better option is to take a taxi, which cost us 20 RM and about 15 minutes of our time.
+If you’re traveling with friends, a better option is to take a Grab, which takes just 15 minutes of our time.

 If you want to learn more about Penang’s foodie culture or just get your hands on some cheap durian, Jelutong Market is a fun morning outing.
 And a great place for a durian breakfast.